-\begin{itemize} \item ``Fix any bugs in this code and return the full fixed code assembled and ready'' (C397) \item ``But I getting ERROR, please give me code which will doesn't give me ERROR'' (C19) \item ``Just make sure the function is error proof.''
-(C278) \item ``Nothing happens when I press Ctrl + Alt + Shift and nothing happens when I right-click the icon in my system tray.
-Fix and give me full, working code'' (C10) \end{itemize}
+A frequent pattern in debugging conversations was users requesting that \textit{all} bugs be removed from a program.
+For example: ``Fix any bugs in this code and return the full fixed code assembled and ready'' (C397), ``But I getting ERROR, please give me code which will doesn't give me ERROR'' (C19), and ``Just make sure the function is error proof'' (C278).

-Taken literally, it is generally not possible to ensure that a program will run without errors only by inspecting it statically--for example, a program could throw an error because a user does not have a dependency installed on their computer.
-Observing this pattern, we wondered how often users expected that the model was capable of dynamic analysis, which would imply an ability to execute programs.
-However, we did not feel confident labeling these conversations as misconceptions because this could also reflect prompt engineering rather than the user's beliefs.
+Taken literally, it is generally not possible to ensure a program will run without errors only by static inspection--for example, a program could throw an error because a user lacks an installed dependency.
+We wondered whether users expected the model was capable of dynamic analysis, implying program execution ability.
+However, we did not feel confident labeling these as misconceptions because this could reflect prompt engineering rather than user beliefs.

-Relatedly, we observed conversations (again, typically in the debugging context) in which users asked if code would either \textit{work} or resolve a previously-discussed bug:

-\begin{itemize} \item ``if i restart the original script again will it fix it?"
-(C12) \item ``is the below code functionable , if not then give me the code to modify it'' (C23) \item ``will this one work or no?"
-(C434, providing a code block) \item ``Review my code now and tell me if it ill work now" (C397) \end{itemize}

-In some cases, it may be reasonable to expect that a machine with only access to the text of a program can provide useful input about a bug repair---for example, if the user has provided a traceback message indicating a syntactical error in a certain line along with the repaired program.
-However, there are also a large number of potential debugging scenarios in which it would not be feasible to answer whether a program will run without dynamic information.
+Relatedly, we observed conversations where users asked if code would \textit{work} or resolve a previously-discussed bug: ``will this one work or no?''
+(C434), ``Review my code now and tell me if it ill work now'' (C397).
+In some cases, it may be reasonable to expect useful input about bug repairs from static analysis--for example, if the user provided a traceback indicating a syntactical error.
+However, many debugging scenarios require dynamic information.

-We also note that users often include traceback messages as part of their debugging conversations, which provides some runtime information to the model.
-This behavior may be evidence that users do not expect a tool can reproduce this kind of information itself.
+We note that users often include traceback messages in debugging conversations, providing runtime information to the model.
+This behavior may evidence that users do not expect a tool can reproduce this information itself.

-\paragraph{Optimization} A number of conversations focused on optimizing programs for speed or memory usage.
-For example: